andrew121410/Limonium/README.md

 ## _An easy way to download Spigot forks_

-Limonium uses the API's or Jenkins to download the .jars
+Limonium uses platform specific download APIs or Jenkins to download the .jars

 ## Features